-We are carrying out a number of resident surveys over our ten year study.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We carried out a number of resident surveys over our 14 year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

-If you've been involved in one of our surveys you can find additional information about your participation here.
+If you were involved in one of our surveys you can find additional information about your participation here.

-- In 2011, 83% of residents were satisfied or very satisfied with the overall condition of their home.
-This was the same as in 2006.
+- In 2015, 91% of residents were satisfied or very satisfied with their home.
+This has increased from 81% in 2006.

-- 68% of participants rated their general health as excellent or good in 2011.
+- 72% of participants rated their general health as excellent or good in 2011.
 This was a decline from 76% in 2006.

-- In terms of empowerment, 43% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
-This was a large increase from 24% in 2006.
+- In terms of empowerment, 53% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
+This was a large increase from 25% in 2006.